wdporter/i-am-that-vuepress/74-the-truth-is-here-and-now/readme.md

 Truth can be seen through it easily and clearly.

 **Q:**&ensp;I am sorry, but I seem unable to convey my difficulty.
-I am asking about the proof of truth and am being given the methods of attaining it.
+I am asking about the proof of truth and am beïng given the methods of attaining it.
 Assuming I follow the methods and attain some most wonderful and desirable state, how do I come to know that my state is true?
 Every religion begins with faith and promises some ecstasy.
 Is the ecstasy of the real, or the product of faith?